mehluli-dlamini-219105359/sundry-weather-notifications/kanban/kanban_explanation.md

 support continous delivery , implementation and iterations of features made by a team with different roles and responsibilities.
 This board will focus on items that are specific to the login feature **(Sundry Weather Notifications)** of the project to better align with focus and order of priority.

+**NB** : I have created a custom view for this board which better alings with adding custom columns **(To-do , In progress , Review|Testing & Done)**.
+The reason for a Sprint Backlog column is to also highlight which user stories will be used and broken down into tasks for the purpose of showing which items are in which status.
+Each column (excluding Sprint Backlog) can take up to 3 items to better support focus and priority , Design is the only item to be in Progress and taken up in this sprint/iteration.

 ## How My Board Supports Agile Workflows

 ### 1. Visualizing Task Workflow